List of Barnyard characters: Abby

+Supporting characters

 Snotty Boy

 Eugene "Snotty Boy" Goldner (voiced by Steve Oedekerk) is a major antagonist in the franchise.
 He is Reginald and Serena Beady's son, Nora and Nathan Beady's nephew and Bernard Beady's younger cousin.
 Snotty Boy's uncle and aunt babysit him when his parents drop him off, much to Nathan's dismay.
 Snotty Boy is incredibly dimwitted, mean-spirited, selfish, spoiled, unpleasant, greedy, dishonest, bratty, and obnoxious.
 He enjoys torturing the animals, his best friends, and his uncle, which is the basis of the hatred by them.
 However, he only bullies his uncle when Mrs. Beady isn't around.
 He is also rude towards his parents and often mocks them as well and they don't even bother to disown him as they love him so much.
 He was bullied by his older cousin Bernard Beady when he was younger and he acts the way he does because of him.

-Recurring

 Mr. Beady

 Nathan Randall Beady III, more commonly known as Mr. Beady, (voiced by Steve Oedekerk), is Mrs. Beady's husband who miserably tries to convince his wife that animals do not talk.
 Mrs. Beady often calls him "Mr. Lump" because he always sits on a chair watching television and rejects his wife's suspicions.
 He is also shown to be miserable on a semi-constant basis, on some occasions wishing for death.
 He is mostly seen with a beverage in his hand which appears to be either soda or beer.